esantan-ibm/agentic-ai-bootcamp/order-to-cash/practitioner_docs/hands-on-lab.md

     ![order management](./images/img25-0.png)

 54. At this point, you are ready to deploy your **Order-to-Cash Agent**.
-To do so, scroll to the bottom of the configuration page and make sure the slide bar next to **Show agent** is enabled (green) to make the **Order-to-Cash Agent** accessible on the chat interface.
+To do so, scroll to the bottom of the configuration page and make sure the slide bar next to **Home page** is enabled (green) to make the **Order-to-Cash Agent** accessible on the chat interface.
 Click **Deploy** button to deploy your agent.
 Then click deploy again on the popup window.
     ![wxo  agent deploy](./images/img24_v2.png)
     ![wxo  agent deploy](./images/img24-1.png)